The Mohegan Tribal Council of Elders

 A seven-member Council of Elders is responsible for overseeing judicial matters and the Tribe's cultural integrity and possesses legislative powers specifically granted to this body pursuant to the Tribe's Constitution.
 The Council of Elders provides traditional Mohegan names to members and appoints, defines, and supervises all religious and ceremonial positions such as Medicine Person, Chief or Sachem, Pipe Carrier, Tribal Historian, Sagamores, Nonners, Fire Keepers, etc. They advise on Tribal cultural matters and enforce rules of Tribal custom.

-Charlie Strickland began his service on the Council of Elders in 2012, and was appointed as Vice Chairman in 2014.
+Charlie Strickland began his service on the Council of Elders in 2012, and was appointed as Vice Chairman in 2014 followed by Chairman in 2020.
 Prior to serving on the Council of Elders, he worked in the Behavioral Health Department as the Sober House Coordinator.
 He also started the Work Supported Program, helping those tribal members who are in recovery, and chairs the Thursday Night Feather Meetings.
 Reaching out to his fellow Tribal members, he also has served as a mediator in area court systems, and holds Tribal sweats and healing circles.
 At the Tribe’s annual summer gatherings, Charlie volunteers as a cook during Cultural Week, and performs with the Unity of Nations Drum Group at the Wigwam festival.
-He has been appointed as the Tribe’s Lodge Keeper and is also the Drum Keeper for the Unity of Nations.
-Outside of the Tribe, he has been a part of many outreaches on the topic of Mohegan history and culture to community schools and scouts, and he has helped Boy Scouts to achieve their Indian Lore badges.
+He has been appointed the Tribe’s Lodge Keeper and is also the Drum Keeper for the Unity of Nations.
+Outside of the Tribe, he has been a part of many outreaches on the topic of Mohegan history and culture to both community schools and scouts, and he has helped Boy Scouts achieve their Indian Lore badges.
 He also welcomes school groups to his home to learn about Mohegan and Eastern Woodlands tribes.
-Charlie lives in Preston with his lovely wife Suzette, six spoiled yorkies and three beloved horses.
+Charlie lives in Preston with his lovely wife Suzette, four spoiled yorkies and one beloved horse named Mickey.

-Beth (Elizabeth) Regan, “Morning Deer", Secretary and Justice
+Beth (Elizabeth) Regan, “Morning Deer", Vice Chairwoman and Justice

-Beth Regan comes to her position at the Council of Elders with an extensive background in education and athletics.
-Over her 35 year career as a teacher at Tolland High School, she specialized in both Native American studies and Russian history, creating courses in both subjects.
+Beth Regan was elected to the Council of Elders in 2014, appointed to the position of Secretary in 2016 and Vice Chairwoman in 2020.
+Beth brings an extensive background in both education and athletics to her role on the Council of Elders.
+With a career spanning over 35-years as a teacher at Tolland High School, she specialized in both Native American studies and Russian history, creating courses in both subjects.
 An integral part of the Mohegan Tribe’s partnership with the Connecticut Teacher of the Year Program, Beth has created curriculum and lessons on Mohegan history and culture for Connecticut teachers of all grade levels to incorporate into their instruction.
 Outside the classroom, she has coached at the high school and collegiate levels, and has a strong interest in soccer, basketball and Unified Sports.
 Beth has also spent over 30 years as a coach and volunteer for Special Olympics.
 Her work in all of these areas has earned her many citations as both Teacher of the Year and Coach of the Year, and she is a member of the athletic Halls of Fame at Eastern Connecticut State University, New Britain High School, and the Connecticut Girls Soccer Association.
-She holds two degrees from Eastern Connecticut State University, both a Bachelor of Science degree in history and education and a Master’s degree in Human Relations, was a longtime member of the Mohegan Board of Education and a current member the Mohegan Tribe Language Committee.
+She holds two degrees from Eastern Connecticut State University, both a Bachelor of Science degree in history and education and a Master’s degree in Human Relations, she was a longtime member of the Mohegan Board of Education and is a current member the Mohegan Tribe Language Committee.
 Beth and her spouse Geri White are longtime residents of Hampton, CT where they both serve on various civic committees.